d11wtq/whittle/README.md

 There are two terminal rules (`"+"` and `:int`) and one nonterminal (`:expr`) in the above grammar.
 Each rule can have a block attached to it.
 The block is invoked with the result evaluating the blocks attached to each of its inputs (in a depth-first manner).
-Calling `rule` with no block is just a shorthand for saying "return the matched input verbatim", so our "+" above will receive the string "+" and return the string "+".
+The default action if no block is given, is to return whatever the leftmost input to the rule happens to be.

 We can optionally use the Hash notation to map a name with a pattern (or a fixed string) when we declare terminal rules too, as we have done with the `:int` rule above.
 Note that the longer way around defining terminal rules is to do like we have done for `:expr` and define a block, but since this is such a common use-case, Whittle offers the shorthand.

 As the input string is parsed, it *must* match the start rule `:expr`.